SheepTester/ucsd-sunset/README.md

 - Keep contributors anonymous.
 We wouldn't lose too much from omitting hashed student emails from the dataset, but it might help with processing data (e.g. filtering out malicious contributors or removing duplicate submissions), and I don't think the list of courses taken by a student is too sensitive.
 - Asking if students recommend a professor or class, at least for now. [r/UCSD][reddit] and [RMP][rmp] are probably good enough, but it wouldn't be too much work to ask contributors for their recommendations.

+  I would like to add this to the project because it would help with sorting classes by recommended professor.
+However, a major issue is that contributions aren't particularly anonymous, and professor recommendations are more sensitive than the list of courses taken.

 [rmp]: https://www.ratemyprofessors.com/
 [reddit]: https://www.google.com/search?q=site%3Areddit.com%2Fr%2Fucsd